steven1103/instacloneV2/README.md

 * make .env file in root dir

-* set DATABASE_URL variable on env, leads to postgreSQL database and PORT variable for graphql playground port
+* set DATABASE_URL variable on env, leads to postgreSQL database and PORT variable for graphql playground port and SECRET_KEY variable for jwt token

 * pgadmin4 for window, postico for mac